5 Days / 4 Nights

 This new Camino follows the sailing steps of the Apostle St. James did centuries ago!.
 The Xacobea Nautical Crossing is an officially recognized route to earn La Compostela certificate by sailing and visiting the most emblematic sea corners of the Rías Baixas.

-The official requires are to make the crossing by sailing a minimum of 90 nautical miles, stopping in all the official ports that points the route to stamp your Credential.
+The official requires are to make the crossing by sailing a minimum of 90 nautical miles, stopping in all the official ports that point the route to stamp your Credential.
 The last part of the Camino is by foot, walking the last 7 km of the Portuguese Way from the town of Milladoiro (Santa María chapel) to the Pilgrim`s office in Santiago of Compostela.

 The Maritime Camino makes for a stand-alone journey for those that are looking for a short Camino experience or seeking a quieter and more contemplative route.
 The itinerary crosses the authentic landscape of the Galician coast, going through its beautiful fjords, national park, amazing Atlantic sunsets and indulging in some lovely local food and wine